jhaislip/feather-cast/README.md

 ### `display_streamlit.py`
 - Displays recent bird detections in a Streamlit dashboard.
 - Fetches additional information from Wikipedia and Wikidata.
+- Provides playback of the extracted and merged bird call clips.

 ### `run.py`
 - Main script to capture and process RTSP streams.